GandhiTanvi/Bharat-Intern_Task-1/README.md

 # Bharat-Intern_Task-1
-SMS Classifier model using Naive Bayes
+Develop a text classification model to classify SMS as either spam or non-spam using data science techniques in Python.